BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 ### 8. [Storybook](https://storybook.js.org/)

-While React allows you to build components in a declarative way, visualizing these components become dependant on the app itself and it's dependencies.
+While React allows you to build components in a declarative way, visualizing these components become dependant on the app itself and its dependencies.

 Storybook is a user interface development environment and playground for UI components.
 The tool enables developers to create components independently and showcase components interactively in an isolated development environment. ~ [Docs](https://storybook.js.org/docs/basics/introduction/)